GENERAL INFORMATION: 503-823-4000

 D. A statement required by this section shall include a copy of any notice provided to a City official under ORS 244.100.

-F. Lobbying entities who do not anticipate spending over $1,000 per calendar quarter for the purpose of lobbying may sign and file a certificate of limited expenditure provided by the Auditor’s office in lieu of the financial portion of the quarterly report described in Section 2.10.040 A.2.
+F. Lobbying entities who expect to spend 8 hours or more lobbying City Officials in a calendar quarter, but do not anticipate spending over $1,000 in the same reporting period for the purpose of lobbying may sign and file a certificate of limited expenditure provided by the Auditor’s office in lieu of the financial portion of the quarterly report described in Section 2.10.040 A.2.
 The certificate affirms that the lobbying entity will spend less than the threshold required for quarterly financial reporting of moneys expended under Section 2.12.040 A.2.
 If a lobbying entity that files a certificate of limited expenditure spends over $1,000 in a calendar quarter for the purpose of lobbying, the lobbying entity shall withdraw the certificate of limited expenditure and shall report moneys expended pursuant to Section 2.12.040 A.2.

 G. A lobbying entity may amend a quarterly report without penalty if it files the amended report within 25 days after the end of the calendar quarter.